osamashabih6960/MamaAI-/README.md

 **Why this problem:** Returns and reviews are real Mumzworld operations pain points.
 Combining them with mom-facing shopping + health creates a system with both internal value (ops efficiency) and external value (mom experience).
 Neither problem alone would justify the AI complexity.

-**Model choice:** Used free open-weight models via OpenRouter (Llama 3.1 8B).
+**Model choice:** Used free open-weight models via Groq (llama-3.1-8b-instant).
 Small models struggle with native Arabic quality — a tradeoff I accepted to stay within the free tier.
 With a budget, Claude or GPT-4 would improve Arabic output significantly.

 **Architecture tradeoff:** The intent router adds one LLM call per request.
 I accepted this latency cost because it keeps modules cleanly separated and testable.
 Alternative was regex-based routing — faster but brittle.